Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Properties of and its Gaussian potential

 \begin{prop} For any $p>\frac{2\gamma}{\gamma - 1}$, there exists a constant $C_p < \infty$ such that for any $r, t > 0$,

-\end{prop} \begin{rmk} This is not an optimal result, but is sufficient for our purposes. \end{rmk} \begin{proof}[Proof of Proposition \ref{prop:sqrt packing number}] Without loss of generality we can assume that $r>t$; otherwise $D(B(\rho, r), t, \dt)=1$.
+\end{prop} \begin{remark} This is not an optimal result, but is sufficient for our purposes. \end{remark} \begin{proof}[Proof of Proposition \ref{prop:sqrt packing number}] Without loss of generality we can assume that $r>t$; otherwise $D(B(O, r), t, \dt)=1$.
 By scaling invariance, it is sufficient to show the result when $r=1$.